-Competition for HEP arrives, the Croatian government adopted a draft law on the electricity market18.
-December 2012. / SEE Energy News
+Competition for HEP arrives, the Croatian government adopted a draft law on the electricity market, SEE Energy News

 The government adopted a draft law on the electricity market with the final draft of the law according to which Croatia adjusts its energy legislation to the acquis communautaire, and the goal of this law was to promote the liberalization and development of the market.